Team – Students who support the bully – Part of the “Bully Team”, but don’t initiate it themselves.

 - They think that telling adults won’t help or it may make things worse.

 Adults can prepare children to become helpful bystanders by discussing with them the different ways bystanders can make a difference.
 Starting by letting them know that adults will support them if and when they speak up.
 Adults can also provide examples of how helpful bystanders have shown courage in real-life situations and in their own experiences.

-The best way we have found to get bystanders to do the right thing is to understand our complacent complicit theory.
-It’s simple, when you’re complacent, you’re complicit.
+The best way we have found to get bystanders to do the right thing is to understand our complacent complicity theory.
+It’s simple when you’re complacent, you’re complicit.
 How we go about demonstrating this to students is by using the campfire analogy.
 As we know, a fire needs three elements: ignition, fuel, and oxygen.
 Just like a campfire needs oxygen, so do the bullies.
 The way we give the oxygen to the bully is by being complacent; whereas we take the oxygen away is by speaking up.
 This way, the bystander can clearly understand that they are either a part of the problem or a part of the solution.

-“…Well known singer and actress Bette Midler was asked in an interview if there was anything in her life that she regretted.
+“…Well-known singer and actress Bette Midler was asked in an interview if there was anything in her life that she regretted.

 She described an incident she recalled from high school.
 While a teacher was out of the room, several classmates surrounded a shy, quiet boy and locked him in the classroom closet.